evilsoft/crocks/src/Arrow/README.md

 Arrow a b ~> ((c -> a), (b -> d)) -> Arrow c d
 ```

-`promap` can be used to adapt BOTH ends of an `Arrow` allow for existing `Arrow`s
+`promap` can be used to adapt BOTH ends of an `Arrow` allowing for existing
-to be reused in places in a flow where the types so not line up.
-It combines both
+`Arrow`s to be reused in places in a flow where the types do not line up.
+It
-`map` and `conramap` into one operation.
-Just pass the `contramap` function as
+combines both `map` and `conramap` into one operation.
+Just pass the `contramap`
-the first argument and the `map` function as the second.
+function as the first argument and the `map` function as the second.

 ```js
 const Arrow = require('crocks/Arrow')